 Barracks Cottage is a genuine Scottish but ‘n’ ben, uniquely overlooked by a Jacobite-era fort.
 It sits amidst the natural splendour of the Highlands and Islands providing a host of activities and unforgettable sights.

 Natural beauty is all around - not only in the stunning mountain and coastal landscape but in the diverse wildlife.
-Keep an eye out for otters, seals, porpoises, dolphins, basking sharks, sea eagles, crossbills, owls, stags and much more.
+If you are lucky and offer food, Dean the pine marten will feed on the cottage window ledge, along with Jeff.. the woodmouse and an occasional visit from Brock.. the Barracks Badger !
+Keep an eye out also for otters, seals, porpoises, dolphins, basking sharks, sea eagles, crossbills, barn owls, stags and much more.

 History is everywhere - not least just over the garden fence.
 From the Iron Age to the days of the clans and the Jacobite Rebellions - there are many fascinating sites to discover.